UMKpp/softbridge-resource-allocation-system/README.md

 ## Deployment Notes

+## Deployment Architecture

+- Frontend: Vercel
+- Backend: Koyeb
+- Database: MySQL

+The system is designed to be deployed using Vercel for the React frontend and Koyeb for the Spring Boot backend, providing a lightweight cloud deployment setup for full-stack applications.

 - Configure production database credentials.
 - Configure production frontend API base URL.
 - Configure CORS for the deployed frontend origin.